top of page

 5. Empowerment and Self-Regulation

-For example, if you're working to set better boundaries, role-playing the dialogue is only one part of the process.
-Tuning into your body and learning how to get into the right state—mobilizing or discharging the energy and adopting the body position needed, helps you feel empowered to set that boundary effectively.
+For example, if you’re working on setting better boundaries, role-playing the dialogue is only part of the process.
+Tuning into your body and learning how to shift into the right nervous system state — whether by mobilizing or discharging energy and adopting a supportive body position — helps you feel empowered to set that boundary effectively.

-Traditional coaching programs often rely on structured frameworks and accountability methods or emphasize specific outcomes.
+Traditional coaching frequently relies on structured frameworks and accountability methods while emphasizing specific outcomes.
 While these can be helpful for some, they can feel overwhelming—or even counterproductive—for someone with a dysregulated nervous system.
-For people experiencing chronic stress, trauma, or illness, coaching that prioritizes strict approaches (i.e. SMART goals) can inadvertently induce stress, making it harder to regulate and engage effectively.
+For people experiencing chronic stress or illness, coaching that prioritizes strict approaches (e.g., SMART goals) can inadvertently induce stress, making it harder to regulate and engage effectively.

 Coaching isn't therapy and doesn't address trauma, but our nervous system influences the behaviours and attachments we bring to relationships, work, and personal growth.
 By recognizing and working with the body’s natural responses, nervous system-informed coaching creates a foundation for meaningful, lasting change.